ofolimensah/MHIMHandbook/docs/index.md

 I pray it helps someone.

-## How to Use the Book
+## How to Use

 ## Acknowledgments
-Residents and Chief Residents 2022-2023
+Interns, Residents and Junior Faculty
+Internal Medicine Residency
+Medstar Health, Baltimore
+2022-2023